bleetube/ansible-role-lego/README.md

 This role runs [acme-lego](https://go-acme.github.io/lego/) on the localhost, such that the acme account and DNS api credentials are never communicated to the server.
 It also creates boilerplate nginx configuration in accordance with the Mozilla's recomended TLS configuration.

+This role supports using multiple providers at the same time, just source all the credentials needed beforehand.

 ## Requirements

 The `nginx_config` role which is distributed in the nginx_core collection.